 The Canadian economy added a net 39.8 thousand jobs in May of 2022, above market expectations of 30 thousand, pointing to the fourth consecutive month of expansion in the workforce.
 The employment growth was primarily driven by gains in full-time work among young and core-aged women.
 The increase was spread across several industries, led by wholesale and retail trade, and was concentrated in Alberta. source: Statistics Canada

 Employment Change in Canada averaged 18.07 Thousand from 1976 until 2022, reaching an all time high of 930.50 Thousand in June of 2020 and a record low of -1985.60 Thousand in April of 2020.
 This page provides the latest reported value for - Canada Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Employment Change in Canada is expected to be 17.65 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Canada to stand at 17.68 in 12 months time.
-In the long-term, the Canada Employment Change is projected to trend around 17.68 Thousand in 2020, according to our econometric models.
+Employment Change in Canada is expected to be 170.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Employment Change is projected to trend around 23.00 Thousand in 2023, according to our econometric models.